qooxdoo/qxl.apiviewer/README.md

 The is the API Viewer contrib for Qooxdoo; this initial release is just a self contained API viewer application, the next version will include support for adding this API viewer to your own application via the `qx` command.

+** NOTE ** You MUST have the `qxcompiler` from my [johnspackman/qooxdoo-compiler/api-viewer](https://github.com/johnspackman/qooxdoo-compiler/tree/api-viewer) branch for this to work

 ## Simple testing
 Clone this repo and compile it: